There's nothing like a bit of pre-Christmas rumour mongering to get camera aficionados hot under the collar.

 To prove it, Nikon has printed details about it in its own magazine, Nikon Pro.

-News that the magazine had run a feature about the new camera leaked on to DP Review Article continues below
+News that the magazine had run a feature about the new camera leaked on to DP Review's forums, where one reader kindly posted picture proof of the article.

 The specs released may not be quite as spectacular as some would have hoped – the camera bears the same body, AF, metering and main functions as the D3 – but a 24.5MP, FX-format camera that is capable of shooting 5fps at full resolution or 10MP shots at up to 7fps sounds pretty good to us.